zen-2a-code/zen-2a-code/README.md

 - 👋 Hi, I’m @zen-2a-code
-- 👀 I’m interested in Machine learning and artificial intelligence
+- 👀 I’m interested in QA Testing and programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning QA and Java
 - 💞️ I’m looking to collaborate on... not sure yet!
 - 📫 How to reach me ...I will keep you posted.